 Consider exposing your rates

-If you want to filter out time-wasting clients, why not consider adding your day and hourly rates to your website?
-This will ensure you only get approached by people who are prepared to pay your rates.
-However, this isn't the best way to screen prospects because you could put fantastic clients off before you've even had chance to talk to them and sell yourself.
+If you want to filter out time-wasting clients, why not consider adding your daily and hourly rates to your website?
+It will ensure you only get approached by people who are prepared to pay your rates.
+However, this isn't the best way to screen prospects because you could put fantastic clients off before you've even had a chance to talk to them and sell yourself.

 Draft convincing web copy

-With regards to the overall tone, consider the audience you'd like to attract – for instance, if you want to work in finance, you should go for a more corporate approach… if you want to work in the creative industries, you can afford to be more informal and creative.
+With regards to the overall tone, consider the audience you'd like to attract – for instance, if you want to work in finance, you should go for a more corporate approach – if you're going to work in the creative industries, you can afford to be more informal and creative.
 For further advice, read our article on how to write about your authentic self.

 On initial contact, ask questions

 When someone contacts you, thank them for getting in touch and then ask them how they found out about you and whether they've hired someone for similar work before.
-You want to get a better understanding on why they've picked you.
-You might find that the prospect is just ringing around 10 other freelancers or small agencies to get a price, and price alone.
+You want to get a better understanding of why they've picked you.
+You might find that the prospect is just ringing around ten other freelancers or small agencies to get a price and price alone.
 Or you might find that you're the sole business they've approached.
 Do some polite digging to get a better idea of whether the client is worthy of your time.

 Ask for a project brief

-A great way to screen out bad clients is to ask for a detailed brief.
+A great way to screen out bad clients is to ask for a detailed 'brief'.
 Ones who are serious will be happy to take the time to answer your questions and provide all the information you need.
-Ones who aren't tend to say 'I want a website with five pages, how much?'.
-So request a project brief and see how you go.
+Ones who don't tend to say 'I want a website with five pages, how much?'.
+Request a project brief and see how you go.